Summer's Almost Here—Do You Know How to Use a Barbecue?

 The first thing to consider is your equipment, namely your grill.
-Weber Original Kettle grills are sturdy, reliable and will last a lifetime even if you don’t treat it exactly right (I mean, that thing lives outdoors).
+Weber Original Kettle grills ($165; amazon.com) are sturdy, reliable, and will last a lifetime even if you don’t treat it exactly right (I mean, that thing lives outdoors).
 A 22-inch model will give you plenty of grate space so you can cook up bigger pieces of protein—think, whole chickens or a few racks of ribs—along with your side of vegetables, toast, or even dessert.

 When it comes to charcoal, you have a few options.
 Depending on what you’re grilling you may want to use briquettes or hardwood lump charcoal.
 Briquettes burn longer and more evenly—great for slower cooking items like chicken wings and thick cut pork chops—than hardwood lump charcoal which provides faster more intense heat ideal for searing burgers, sausages, or skirt steaks.
 If you do choose briquettes beware of bags labeled “matchlight.”
-Those are doused with lighter fluid and will compromise the flavor of you food.
+Those are doused with lighter fluid and will compromise the flavor of your food.

 Once you light it up (check out that handy video above) simply think of your grill as a portable oven and stove.
 Sear directly over hot grates just like you would in a hot skillet, cook over indirect for a comparable medium heat, and close the lid to create an oven-like environment.
 Always use a meat thermometer for more precision and safety.